 - Navam Perahera

-Held in Colombo usually in February, the perahera is organised by the Gangaramaya Temple close to the Cinnamon Grand Hotel and is a thrilling pageant parading the city streets.
+Held in Colombo usually in February, the perahera is organised by the Gangaramaya Temple close to the Cinnamon Grand Colombo and is a thrilling pageant parading the city streets.

-New Year in Sri Lanka is celebrated on the 13th & 14th April with religious observances and then traditional games (such as tug of war, climbing the greasy pole and pillow fights) held in villages, parks and even at the Cinnamon hotels on the beach.
+New Year in Sri Lanka is celebrated on the 13th & 14th April with religious observances and then traditional games (such as tug of war, climbing the greasy pole and pillow fights) held in villages, parks and even at the Cinnamon Hotels and Resorts on the beach.

 This day, usually in May, is given over to religious observances and fantastic, hand crafted illuminations of lanterns including moving ones in town streets and private gardens.